 - 1 large egg, at room temperature

-- 6 Tbsp unsalted butter (3 oz, 85g), at room temperature
+- 6 tablespoons unsalted butter, at room temperature

 - 1½ teaspoons instant yeast, or rapid rise, see Recipe Notes

 - 1½ teaspoons kosher salt

 - Combine all the ingredients together in the bowl of a stand mixer fitted with a dough hook or paddle attachment (or a bread machine on the dough cycle).
 Mix and knead on medium speed until a soft, slightly sticky dough forms, adding flour or water in 1 tablespoon increments until the dough pulls away from the sides of the bowl.
 If you don't have a stand mixer, you can mix this dough by hand with a large wooden spoon or a rubber spatula.